hpc-cofc/documentation/README.md

 # Available Resources

-We recently purchased a new Linux cluster that will be in full operation in May 2019.
+We recently purchased a new Linux cluster that will be in full operation in late April 2019.
 Faculty and staff can request accounts by emailing [email](mailto:hpc@cofc.edu).
 Students can ask their faculty/staff advisors/mentors to submit a request on their behalf.